-General environmental enhancement measures proposed for the project are construction of sound insulating stone wall to abate sound at silent zone, providing hand pump facility, reconstruction of affected open well, planting trees on the inner side of the sound insulating wall as noise barrier at sensitive locations, planting trees on both sides of the road at places where land is available, landscaping of junctions etc. Apart from this, public utilities such as construction of bus shelters at bus bay locations, providing parking facilities for autorickshaws, taxis, jeeps and tempos, signboards indicating prominent locations along project road, improvement of parks and gardens will be undertaken along the project corridor.
+General environmental enhancement measures proposed for the project are rehabilitation of hand pump facility, reconstruction of affected open well, planting trees on both sides of the road at places where land available, providing geo-textile material to control the soil erosion, landscaping of junctions etc., Apart from this signboards indicating prominent locations along project road will be undertaken along the project corridor.

-The environmental impact mitigation measures and enhancement measures proposed are covered under Link Specific EMAP and the typical design drawings are provided as Annexure 3.53.
-The landscaping, tree planting, shrub planting etc. are provided as an environmental enhancement measure in type C oxbow land as shown in Annexure 3.50 and 3.53.
+The environmental impact mitigation measures and enhancement measures proposed are covered under Link Specific EMAP and the typical design drawings are provided as Annexure 3.45.
+The landscaping, tree planting, shrub planting etc. are provided as an environmental enhancement measure as shown in Annexure 3.43.